Have you ever been presented with a set of accounts where you get unexpected financial results? It’s really frustrating.

 Poor awareness of Waste/Scrap

-Sometimes a client has a lot of waste or scrap in their process but because they don’t measure it, the underestimate the cost of it.
+Sometimes a client has a lot of waste or scrap in their process but because they don’t measure it, they underestimate the cost.

 In regulated industries, you may have to take a lot of samples.
 The costs of these can quickly build up.

 You may also be issuing samples to prospects.
 Again, the cost of samples can quickly mount up.
-I am not saying not to issue samples but simply to improve your awareness of the cost.
+I am not suggesting that you should not issue samples but simply try to improve your awareness of the cost.

 How to avoid this

-Record and value the waste on an ongoing basis.
-You should be doing this anyway as part of your process control and to help you identify improvement opportunities.
+Try to record and value the waste on an ongoing basis.
+You should always be doing this anyway as part of your control process and to help you identify improvement opportunities.

-If the discounts given are not tracked and measured it can easily happen that they creep up and significantly reduce your gross margin.
+If the discounts are given and not tracked and measured, they can easily creep up and significantly reduce your gross margin.